 Things to do

 Chartres is best known for its cathedral.
 It’s one of the largest gothic cathedrals in Europe and a UNESCO World Heritage Site.
 The cathedral is a short walk from the train station – after about a two-minute stroll, you’ll see it rising to your left.

 The cathedral is imposing on sight, and equally impressive once you’ve walked through the doors.
 The aisles are enormous and the sculptures are beautiful.
 Most noteworthy are the stained glass windows, that been preserved since the 13th century.
 There are few places in the world that have stained glass older than this.

 After my visit to the cathedral, I set out to explore the town.
 Chartres is a city with charm around every corner.
 My walk took me past half-timbered houses, over canals and along narrow hillside streets with lamps suspended on cords and fresh flowers blooming all over the place.
 Although the cathedral was the reason I came to Chartres, it was the town that won my heart.
 This was a wonderful way to see country life in France.

 A few hours in Chartres is all you need to visit the town and the cathedral, take a lengthy walk, have lunch, and do a bit of shopping at the cool boutiques around town.

-Most of the trains from Paris Gare Montparnasse go directly to Chartres and take approximately one hour; other trains require a change in Maintenon and take closer to two hours.
+Most of the trains from Paris Gare Montparnasse go directly to Chartres and take approximately one hour.
+Other trains require a change in Maintenon and take closer to two hours.
 Take the direct train if possible.
-No reservation is needed, so just hop on.
+You don’t need to make a reservation, so just hop on.